greentechdev/source/content/data/nvr.md

 ---
-Title: National Protected Sites Registry (Naturvårdsregistret, NVR)
+Title: Naturvårdsregistret, NVR
 Date: 2020-10-12
-Description:
+Description: API for data from the official list of protected nature sites in Sweden
 Tags: ["API", "GEO"]
 Draft: false
 ---

 # NVR

-The list of protected nature sites in Sweden (Naturvårdsregistret, NVR)
+The official list of protected nature sites in Sweden (Naturvårdsregistret, NVR)

 ...
-TBD NAPS?
+TBD

 ## License & conditions